rahul-rathore786/hyperhack-project/README.md

 ### Network

-- The dApp targets the Morph Testnet (chainId 2810).
+- The dApp targets the Hyperion Testnet.
 If you are on another network, the app will prompt you to switch or add the network automatically.
-- You may need some test ETH on Morph to perform transactions.
+- You may need some test COIN on Hyperion Testnet to perform transactions.

 ## 📜 Deployed Contracts (Hyperion Testnet)